szymonjan/wtframework_mod/README.md

 https://github.com/wiredrive/wtframework

-Wiredrive Test Framework (referred to as WTF for short) provides a structured testing framework for testing a Web Applications in a maintainable manner.
+Web Test Framework (referred to as WTF for short) provides a structured testing framework for testing a Web Applications in a maintainable manner.
 It helps QA/SDET professionals quickly setup and develop acceptance level web tests.
+The aim of this project is to provide a structured layered framework for web testing like how Django and other modern MVC frameworks provide a structured way of developing web applications.

 Install